 - Bird Bird Biscuit: Epic biscuit sandwiches.
 This is one of my favorite fast-casual breakfast spots in Austin.
 Snag a sandwich (the Queen Beak is my favorite), so donut holes, an orange juice, and have yourself a wonderful little breakfast.
 Their location on Koenig has some outdoor tables under a covered patio space, their Manor location has a few seats inside.
 It’s really a perfect spot to pick up and take back to your hotel!

 - Teal House Coffee & Bakery: This is another fast-causal spot that has the perfect mix of sweet and savory treats.
 The interior space is a bit larger with maybe 6-8 small tables.
 They have everything from sweet and savory Kolaches to sweet and savory croissants, but the real show stopper is their cinnamon rolls.
 They’re the best in Austin, if you ask me.
 Their coffee selection is also pretty good!

 - Kirby Lane: This is a classic Austin breakfast spot.
 It’s your typical sit-down restaurant.
 It’s colorful, causal, and perfect for families.
 All day breakfast for the win!
-They have several locations around Austin.
+They have several locations around Austin, so odds are, no matter where you’re staying you’ll have one near you.
 If you want a spot that offers ALL THINGS breakfast, Kirby Lane is the spot.

 - Paperboy: They started as a successful breakfast food truck and evolved into a hip and mega popular brick and mortar on the east side.
 They have one of my favorite breakfast sandwiches, the BEC – bacon, egg, pimento cheese.
 They’re a sit-down restaurant, but they also have a take-away window, which is super convenient!
 They’re definitely more upscale (and cuter) than something like Kirby Lane.
 Highly recommend!